valancej/NIST-SP-800-190/README.md

 - Organizations can prune registries that contain vulnerable images
 - Best practices should be collectively agreed upon to only allow access to images that are fresh.

-Within Anchore, a policy check can be set up to check for a tag of an image that has not been deemed stale.
+Within Anchore, a policy check can be set up to look for a tag of an image that has not been deemed stale.
 As an example, if a development team builds a my-app:latest image inheriting from my-base-layer:latest within their trusted registry that they have built, an Anchore Dockerfile check can for my-base:latest to be present.
 Along with the appropriate amount of automation and checks,the risk of using stale and older images is greatly decreased.

 ## 4.4 Container Countermeasures